-The CCPT endorsed the following recommendations for 2017 and maintain the same recommendations for 2018 based on information collected during case reviews and through the annual survey.
+The CCPT endorsed the following recommendations in prior years and maintain the same recommendations for 2019 based on information collected during case reviews and through the annual survey.

 1. Develop stronger child abuse and neglect prevention programs in Chatham County including parenting programming.